You sit down for your job interview. The interviewer smiles and says, “So tell me about yourself.”

 - It shows some personality through details about the relocation to Seattle but does not share too much.

-- The candidate also demonstrates how her experience could be applied to the role to further the company’s mission.
+- The candidate also demonstrates how her experience and achievements could be applied to the role to further the company’s mission.

 - Lastly, she draws a clear line from her own values to that of the organization’s.